 SuperStudio is a national conceptual design competition open to all SONA members – Think of it as a creative license to do the things you wouldn’t get to do in a regular studio or assignment.
 Participants are encouraged to focus on the ideas and thoughts that can never be made real at all rather than a realistic approach.

 Responding to one national brief, participants will be mentored to help with design development and present their proposal to a judging panel in each state and territory.
-Winners in each state will then go into the national competition for a chance to win $3000

 The winners from each state will go into the national competition for the chance to win $3000!